myxozoa/Sprint-Challenge--Security-CA/security/README.md

-After you do some of the above, write 1-2 paragraphs summarizing what you did (remember, a good security setup doesn't depend on security through obscurity, so it should be safe to talk about it as long as you don't actually share actual passwords/secrets).
-As a stretch goal, write a blog post about your security setup summarizing what you’ve learned and tips you have for others.
+After you do some of the above, write 1-2 paragraphs summarizing what you did (remember, a good security setup doesn't depend on security through obscurity, so it should be safe to talk about it as long as you don't share actual passwords/secrets).
+As a stretch goal, write a blog post about your security setup describing what you’ve learned and tips you have for others.